tarwn/lessthandot-hugo/blogs/content/posts/2011-09-11-google-realizes-that-javascript-is.md

 >
 > Dash is designed with three perspectives in mind:
 >
-> &#8211; Performance &#8212; Dash is designed with performance characteristics in
+> – Performance — Dash is designed with performance characteristics in

 > mind, so that it is possible to create VMs that do not have the performance

 > problems that all EcmaScript VMs must have.

-> &#8211; Developer Usability &#8212; Dash is designed to keep the dynamic,
+> – Developer Usability — Dash is designed to keep the dynamic,

 > easy-to-get-started, no-compile nature of Javascript that has made the web

 > platform the clear winner for hobbyist developers.

-> &#8211; Ability to be Tooled &#8212; Dash is designed to be more easily tooled (e.g.
+> – Ability to be Tooled — Dash is designed to be more easily tooled (e.g.

 > with optional types) for large-scale projects that require

 > code-comprehension features such as refactoring and finding callsites.

-> Dash, however, does not require tooling to be effective&#8211;small-scale
+> Dash, however, does not require tooling to be effective–small-scale

 > developers may still be satisfied with a text editor.
 >